Vasant Vihar: Education

 Vasant Vihar also has schools such as Modern School, Delhi Public School (Junior Branch), The Shri Ram School (Junior Wing), Tagore International School, Guru Harkrishan Public School, Holy Child Auxilium School (Senior branch), Chinmaya Vidyalaya, Suraj Bhan DAV Public School, and Sarvodaya School.

 Economy

 The corporate office of Hero MotoCorp, formerly Hero Honda, is at Basant Lok in Vasant Vihar.
-In 1996, Vasant Vihar witnessed the opening of India's first McDonald's restaurant, it was also the first McDonald's restaurant in the world to not serve beef and pork based products.
+In 1996, Vasant Vihar witnessed the opening of India's first McDonald's restaurant.
+It was also the first McDonald's restaurant in the world not to serve beef and pork-based products.